IEEE Transactions on Wireless Communications

 IEEE Transactions on Wireless Communications is a monthly peer-reviewed scientific journal published by the IEEE Communications Society.
 It covers all areas of wireless communication systems and networks.
-It was established in 2002 and the editor-in-chief is currently Junshan Zhang (Arizona State University).
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 7.016.
+It was established in 2002 and its editor-in-chief is Junshan Zhang (Arizona State University).

+According to the Journal Citation Reports, the journal has a 2022 impact factor of 10.4.